-Although the Department of Labor, which provides workers’ comp and disability benefits to federal worker who have sustained a work-related injury or illness, received sufficient funding from Congress earlier this year, it might still be affected by the partial government shutdown.
+Although the Department of Labor, which provides workers’ comp and disability benefits to a federal worker who has sustained a work-related injury or illness, received sufficient funding from Congress earlier this year, it might still be affected by the partial government shutdown.

 Our workers’ compensation attorney Los Angeles warns that if you have a pending or open workers’ comp case or claim during the government shutdown, these are the potential consequences you might expect:

 While federal employees from the Department of Labor may not be available to help you with your workers’ comp claim, our workers compensation defense attorney in Los Angeles is always available to answer your questions and help you out.

 What many people in the U.S. do not realize is that the partial government shutdown can make workplaces unsafe for employees.
 There might be delays in safety inspections of workplaces, which are normally conducted by the Occupational Safety and Health Administration (OSHA), which is part of the Department of Labor.